 What are the risks of using stop orders?

 Stop orders submit a market order when triggered, generally guaranteeing execution unless trading is halted or closed.
-However, guaranteed execution comes with some trade-offs so it’s important to understand the risks you face.
+However, guaranteed execution comes with some tradeoffs, so understanding the risks you face is important.

-- No market for the security – If there’s no “market” for the stock (meaning that there’s no bid or no ask available) or if the stock itself is not open for trading, the market order triggered by your stop can’t execute.
+- No market for the security: If there’s no “market” for the stock (meaning that there’s no bid or no ask available) or if the stock itself isn't open for trading, the market order triggered by your stop can’t execute.

-Stop orders can be a useful tool if your priority is immediate execution when the stock reaches a designated price and you’re willing to accept the risk of a trade price that is away from your stop value.
-You should understand how market hours, liquidity, and market speed can affect the execution and pricing of a stop order.
+Stop orders can be a useful tool if your priority is immediate execution when the stock reaches a designated price, and you’re willing to accept the risk of a trade price that is away from your stop value.
+However, before placing a stop order, you should understand how market hours, liquidity, and market speed can affect the execution and pricing of a stop order.